Near-Linear Time and Fixed-Parameter Tractable Algorithms for Tensor Decompositions: Introduction

 At the end of this procedure, we will have computed $V^{i - 1} \in \R^{s_{i - 2}n \times k}$ such that for all $x \in \R^k$,

-and if we let $W_{i - 1} = S^{i - 1} V^{i - 1} \in \R^{s_{i - 1} \times k}$ where $S^{i - 1} \in \R^{s_{i - 1} \times s_{i - 2} n}$ is a subspace embedding matrix, we find that
+and if we let $W_{i - 1} = S_{i - 1} V^{i - 1} \in \R^{s_{i - 1} \times k}$ where $S_{i - 1} \in \R^{s_{i - 1} \times s_{i - 2} n}$ is a subspace embedding matrix, we find that

 and the overall computation is $O(q s nk \cdot (s + k))$.
-We can choose $s_j = \poly(qk/\eps)$, meaning the final matrix $W_{i - 1}$ is $\poly(qk/\eps) \times k$.
+We can choose $s_j = \poly(qk/\eps)$, meaning the final matrix $W_{i - 1}$ has dimensions $\poly(qk/\eps) \times k$.
 We note that our subspace embedding for tensor contractions may be of independent interest, and is part of a growing body of work on obtaining subspace embeddings for matrices that are only represented implicitly \cite{ASW13,SW19,JSWY21,MMMW22}.

-In Section \ref{subsection:improving_hsw_17}, we discuss how to apply this technique to improve on previous work \cite{huber2017randomized} for a Tensor Train bicriteria approximation algorithm.
-We show that the algorithm of \cite{huber2017randomized} can be recast as a $(1 + \eps)$-approximation algorithm for tensor train decomposition, and show how our subspace embedding can be used to reduce the running time to $O(q \cdot \nnz(A))$, together with lower-order terms.
-We note that our analysis is significantly different from \cite{huber2017randomized}, since we give a technique for obtaining a subspace embedding of a matricization of a tensor train.
-In addition, our subspace embedding does not follow directly from the subspace embedding of \cite{akkpvwz20_tensor_sketch_outer_product} --- the subspace embedding of \cite{akkpvwz20_tensor_sketch_outer_product} applies only to tensors with low CP rank, and would require a sketch size of at least $k^q$ if applied to tensor train decomposition.
+In Section \ref{subsection:improving_hsw_17}, we discuss how to apply this technique to improve on previous work of \cite{huber2017randomized} and obtain a bicriteria Tensor Train decomposition algorithm.
+We show that the algorithm of \cite{huber2017randomized} can be recast as a $(1 + \eps)$-approximation algorithm for Tensor Train decomposition, and show how our subspace embedding can be used to reduce their running time to $O(q \cdot \nnz(A))$, together with lower-order terms.
+We note that our analysis is significantly different from \cite{huber2017randomized}, since we give a technique for obtaining a subspace embedding of a matricization of a Tensor Train.
+In addition, our subspace embedding does not follow directly from the subspace embedding of \cite{akkpvwz20_tensor_sketch_outer_product} --- the subspace embedding of \cite{akkpvwz20_tensor_sketch_outer_product} applies only to tensors with low CP rank, and would require a sketch size of at least $k^q$ if applied to Tensor Train decomposition.

 The way we have described the above subspace embedding for a tensor contraction is sequential.
 One could instead matricize each mode in parallel, obtaining a matrix with $n$ rows and rank $k^2$ for each internal mode matricization.
 One could then build a binary tree of sketches, fusing and sketching two modes at a time for the internal nodes of the tree.
-While this could help with multiple processors, the concrete $\varepsilon, k,$ and $q$ factors in the bicriteria rank in our tensor train application in Section \ref{subsection:improving_hsw_17} are a bit worse.
+While this could help with multiple processors, the concrete $\varepsilon, k,$ and $q$ factors in the bicriteria rank in our Tensor Train application in Section \ref{subsection:improving_hsw_17} are a bit worse.